papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ???
 "Collator"

-    There is one specific key capable of receiving more subkeys: the `collator` key.
+    One specific key capable of receiving more subkeys is the `collator` key.
 This key is used to define further parameters for the nodes.
 The following keys are available:

     | Key                          | Type             | Description                                                                                                     | Default Value        |
     | ---------------------------- | ---------------- | --------------------------------------------------------------------------------------------------------------- | -------------------- |